-The blog Godless In Dixie discussed the phenomenon of “confirmation bias” as it relates to Christians, and by extension most highly religious people, very well in this post.
+The blog Godless In Dixie discusses the phenomenon of confirmation bias as it relates to Christians, and by extension most highly religious people, very well in this post.
 I especially found a deep resonance with this particular post and its subject matter, as I related it to my own experience in Christian Science.
 Godless in Dixie does a very good job of discussing confirmation bias, and what it means vis a vis being religious, so I strongly recommend reading his post as a primer for my post.
 Here, I want to take the subject of confirmation bias, and get into how I see it in relation to Christian Science and its rather grandiose claims regarding physical healing.

 “I asked . . . why she chose this particular denomination of Christianity [Christian Science] as opposed to the tens of thousands of others.
 Her answer?

 It’s the only one that can physically heal you.”
 1